JavonGil/osTicket-install-prereqs/README.md

 <h2>✅ Conclusion</h2>

-<p>This concludes our project.
-We successfully installed osTicket on our Windows virtual machine!
-Most companies use some form of a ticketing system in their every day operations.
-This project gave me the opportunity to experince a sample of what all is required to simply load a web page you might use at work.
-We'll dive into osTicket and do some post-install configurations in the next project.
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one! 😎
+<p>That wraps up our project.
+We successfully installed osTicket on our Windows virtual machine.
+Most companies rely on ticketing systems in their daily operations, and this gave us a hands-on look at what's involved just to get one up and running.
+It’s wild how much goes into something as simple as loading a web page you might use at work.
+In the next project, we’ll dive deeper into osTicket and handle some post-install setup.
+Make sure to stop your VMs in Azure when you're done.
+Thanks for tapping in and checking out the project.
+See you on the next one 😎
 </p>
 <br/>